chesslogic/chessv/README.md

 http://www.chessv.org/

+### Enhancements

+ - Fixes to some extremely minor and/or niche bugs.
+ - The AI considering a pocket knight drop will write "Pkt1" in its node exploration log.
+ - Displays "YOU ARE IN CHECK" in large red text if a King the player controls is threatened.

 ## ArchipelagoMW

 Archipelago provides a generic framework for developing multiworld capability for game randomizers.
 In all cases, presently, Archipelago is also the randomizer itself.